infinity scrolling

 };

-Then start the intersection ovserver on the pagination element.
+Then start the intersection observer on the pagination element.

-The root margin option indicates, that the callback shoult be thrown 200px before the pagination element enter the viewport.
+The root margin option indicates, that the callback should be thrown 200px before the pagination element enter the viewport.

 const options = {